 Fundamental concepts of problem solving and computational algorithms will be covered as well as an overview of the computer science field.
-Using the C++ programming language, a study will be made of language syntax, program control flow, algorithm implementation and modular program design.
-Computer science topics to be examined include machine architectures, operating systems, algorithm analysis and design, and programming languages.
+Using the C++ programming language, a study will be made of language syntax, program control flow, algorithm implementation and modular program design, data types and structures, and file input and output.
+Computer science topics to be examined include machine architectures, operating systems, algorithm analysis and design, programming languages, data structures, software engineering, and artificial intelligence.

-Textbook: Introduction to Programming with C++ (Brief Version) by Y. Daniel Liang (2007).
+Alternate Textbook: Introduction to Programming with C++ (Brief Version) by Y. Daniel Liang (2007).
 ISBN: 0-13-232049-5